hperier1998/YnovAndroid1erProjet/README.md

 # YnovAndroid1erProjet
-This is the first project for an android application that involves a questionnaire.
+This is the first project for an android application that involves a questionnaire, named "MyQuizz".

 # Contributors
 1. Hadrien PERIER (Github name : hperier1998)